 His 2019 story about a 14-year neighbor feud was featured on Longreads.com.

-In 2022, his story investigating a new, private parking ticket scheme earned a first place Green Eyeshade award for consumer reporting.
+In 2022, his story investigating a new, private parking ticket scheme earned a first place Green Eyeshade award for consumer reporting and helped lead to new statewide legislation.

-Among other stories, he has written about his night at a notorious, crime-ridden hotel, a street-corner romance in Hialeah, a forgotten island in Biscayne Bay, and a psychiatrist who claims he’s a prince.
+Among other stories, he has written about his night at a notorious, crime-ridden hotel, a forgotten island in Biscayne Bay, and a psychiatrist who claims he’s a prince.

 He has also busted several long-standing urban myths, including one about a dead body buried at Miami’s historic Villa Paula.